-Effort and commitment are required to reach your animation dreams.
-While developing your animation skills, you’ll face many challenges and it’s best not to face them alone.
-With the right mentor, you can overcome obstacles and achieve goals that would be more difficult if you tackled them by yourself.
+Effort, commitment, and time are essential in realizing your animation dreams.
+Throughout the process of honing your animation skills, you will encounter numerous challenges that are better tackled with support.
+With the right mentor, you can overcome obstacles and achieve goals that would be more difficult if you tackled them independently.

 Who is an animation mentor?